 Others argue that a better comparison looks at the true cost of home ownership, which not only includes the mortgage payment but also things like property taxes, insurance, and maintenance.

-However, as PWL Capital’s Ben Felix pointed out in the latest Rational Reminder podcast, neither argument paints a truly fair comparison of rent vs. buy.
-What you need to look at, he explains, is the total unrecoverable costs in each scenario.
+However, neither argument paints a truly fair comparison of rent vs. buy.
+What you need to look at, is the total unrecoverable costs in each scenario.